able-app/docs/ε elements/listitem/listitem-trailing.md

 # ListItem - Trailing

-Primitive: A convenience container for those objects and controls that are displayed at the end of ListItems.
+Collection: A convenience container for those objects and controls that are displayed at the end of ListItems.
 This provides an easy way to maintain and add new objects.

 ### Types